paytunia/api-documentation/README.md

 ##### Receiving the authorization code

-If you specified the test redirection URI `https://bitcoin-central.net/page/oauth/test ` the user will be presented the autorization code upon accepting your request which can be used by the application to fetch access tokens.
+If you specified the test redirection URI `https://bitcoin-central.net/page/oauth/test`, the user will be presented the autorization code upon accepting your request which can be used by the application to fetch access tokens.

-Otherwise the code or error will be send to the redirection URI so that your application can retrieve it (in this case https://example.com/callback):
+Otherwise the code or error will be sent to the redirection URI so that your application can retrieve it (in this case `https://example.com/callback`):

     https://example.com/callback?code=AUTHORIZATION_CODE